Back to Class News

 I also stay active with our sister school, AIS-Calcutta, where I attended school four years prior to AIS-Delhi.
 Two years ago I created their alumni program and dubbed it "GoAISC".
 I still run the program single-handedly.
 This summer I am hosting and organizing the first-ever Calcutta reunion in Philadelphia, Pennsylvania.
 For GoAISC and my AIS-Delhi classmates, I try to publish each an informal newsletter twice a month.

 In addition, I am the director of a new program McGuire AFB has implemented to help aid spouses of deployed men and women, called "Hearts Apart."
 I like being a mentor and also lining up activities, field trips, and socials for these spouses.

 I've enjoyed substitute-teaching aerobics classes as of lately.
 I've been asked to take up a class; but I'm not sure, after 12 years of teaching, that I want to commit to my own again.
-I still work out three or four times a week, but I think I'll stay content being a substitute instructor!
+For now, I am content staying a substitute instructor!